Chris Trickle: Racing career

 Trickle began racing in motorcycles when he was eight years old.
 He had two track championships by the time he was fifteen.
 He then drove in a national touring series.

 Trickle turned to stock cars in 1990.
 He was the 1992 Rookie of the Year in late models at the 3/8 mile track at Las Vegas Speedway Park.
-He finished third in the season points with 3 wins in 18 events.
+He finished third in the season points with three wins in eighteen events.

-He had 10 wins, 14 poles, and 12 Top-10 finished in 23 events and finished second in the 1993 Southern California Sportsman Series (late models).
+Trickle had ten wins, fourteen poles, and twelve top-ten finishes in 23 events and finished second in the 1993 Southern California Sportsman Series (late models).

-In 1994, Trickle had 8 wins, 20 poles, and 18 Top-10 finishes in 29 races in his late model.
+In 1994, Trickle had eight wins, 20 poles, and eighteen top-ten finishes in 29 races in his late model.

-In 1995, he competed at two levels.
-He had 16 wins and 24 poles in 32 races in his late model.
-He also competed in 13 races in the NASCAR AutoZone Elite Division, Southwest Series (Southwest Series), and he had one pole and one Top-10 finish.
+In 1995, Trickle competed at two levels.
+He had sixteen wins and 24 poles in 32 races in his late model.
+He also competed in thirteen races in the NASCAR AutoZone Elite Division, Southwest Series (Southwest Series), and he had one pole and one top-ten finish.

-In 1996, he competed exclusively in the Southwest Series, winning one race and finishing in the top 10 nine times; he also attempted to qualify for Craftsman Truck Series events at Phoenix International Raceway and Las Vegas Motor Speedway.
+In 1996, Trickle competed exclusively in the Southwest Series, winning one race and finishing in the top-ten nine times; he also attempted to qualify for Craftsman Truck Series events at Phoenix International Raceway and Las Vegas Motor Speedway.

 Trickle gained national attention while appearing on the NASCAR Winter Heat series on TNN and ESPN2.
 He raced in late models, the NASCAR AutoZone Elite Division, Southwest Series, and NASCAR Grand National Division, West Series during the series.
 He competed in the No. 70 car.

 Trickle was scheduled to join the NASCAR Craftsman Truck Series in 1997.